 Meetings and Workshops

-From October 2020 our meetings will take place monthly on Saturday afternoons at:
+Our meetings take place monthly on Saturday afternoons at:

 St Paul’s Parish Rooms